 Many changemakers (and many people in general) struggle with receiving nice words of appreciation for something we have said or done.
 We tend to shrug it off and focus the attention back on the other.
 Whilst this altruism is noble, it is important that we learn to receive appreciation because it can boost our self-esteem, life satisfaction, and connection to others.

 We experienced the following activity during a ChangemakerXchange summit where Jacklina Eshaya, a compassionate and soulful facilitator, guided us through an extremely touching and enriching journey into appreciation.
-We recommend this activity for teams who want to take their connection to a deeper level, or at the end of particularly powerful trainings or summits where participants connected in a meaningful way.
+We recommend this activity for teams who want to take their connection to a deeper level, or at the end of particularly powerful trainings or summits where participants connect in a meaningful way.

 👣 Steps

-Step 1 – Preparing (30’ – in advance)
+Step 1 – Preparation (30’ – in advance)

-Step 2 – Inviting participants (5’)
+Step 2 – Invite participants (5’)

 As you gather the participants outside the activity room, ask them to form a queue and close their eyes.
 They are to place their right arm on top of the shoulder of the person in front of them and your co-facilitator will lead them (with their eyes open!) inside the room and in a circle until everyone is standing outside the circle formed by the chairs.